jimenezraul/useFetch/README.md

 useFetch takes 3 parameters:

 - url: The url of the API.
 - method: The method of the request.
+(GET, POST, PUT, PATCH, DELETE)
 - body: The body of the request. (this parameter is only used for POST, PUT and PATCH methods)

 useFetch returns an object with 3 properties: